cnrh/HACApi/README.md

 1. Download [Go](https://go.dev/)
 2. Clone the GitHub Repository
+3. Rename the file `.env-example` to `.env` and fill in the required fields
-3. Navigate into the folder, and run `go run main.go`
+4. Navigate into the folder, and run `go run main.go`

 For Documentation: